Day 1 - January 23, 2016 – From 114 meters

 After a traditional Nepali lunch comprising hot rice and oh-so-delicious egg fry and local vegetable curry at Kaiyakatta, we continued on our trail to Kalapokhri, which means the black lake.
 It was covered with a layer of ice floating on the top, and because of the thick layer of clothes and heavy bags on our back, we were well protected from the cold, to even realize that it was very cold outside.

-A gentle climb fro the lake took us to our Tea House for the day.
-Upon reaching we were allotted our rooms and soon, we gathered by the fire place to get comfort.
+A gentle climb from the lake took us to our Tea House for the day.
+Upon reaching we were allotted our rooms and soon, we gathered by the fireplace to get comfort.

-Dinner is always served early in the hills as there was nothing much to do after dusk other than sharing stories of various experiences with your fellow travelers and new found friends.
+Dinner is always served early in the hills as there was nothing much to do after dusk other than sharing stories of various experiences with your fellow travellers and newfound friends.

 Day 4 – January 26, 2016 – From 3186 Meters

 Today from Pandim lodge in Kalapokhri we got ourselves ready well before breakfast was served as we were excited to reach Sandakphu – the highest peak in Bengal.
 The terrain was easier but was completed under a carpet of snow.
 We heard that due to snowfall roads were closed and land rovers were not plying.
 We chose the shortcut trail to climb the hill faster so that we could have our short stopovers for photography.
 As it gets darker easily here than on the plains, we had to keep a constant track of the time as per advice from John Bhai.

 Soon it started to get picturesque and I couldn’t afford to miss any side of it.

 The locals here are so much full of life that on our way up we spotted a group of people descending, singing and merry-making all their way down celebrating India’s Republic Day.